|CompTIA Security+ SY0-501

 |The CompTIA Security+ course is designed to teach students security basics and prepare them for testing to become Security+ certified.
 The Security+ covers many vendor neutral topics including different types of threats and attacks, networking technologies and tools, secure design and architecture, identity and access management, risk assessment and management, and finishes up with Cryptography and Public Key Infrastructure.
 This covers everything from the ever-expanding virtualization of various computing systems to industry management of smart devices.
 These topics will be covered from a ground up perspective so that even inexperienced students will be able to follow along.
 IT security is an ever-growing field and its importance is recognized universally throughout the industry.
 This security+ course will cover security concerns from both a professional setting and on a personal level.
 This gives students who do not plan to apply their certificate in the immediate future the benefit of keeping up to date on the latest security practices and techniques that they can follow to keep themselves secure in a digital world.
 Each of the modules of this course are designed to align with the official objectives of this certification and expand past the scope of the certification to allow for real life application.
 They give the student some real life examples of various attacks or security practices that they can both apply in real life or use to further their understanding of a course objective.

-Please note: Course of study may be completed earlier than indicated and students retain access for one year from the date of enrollment.
+Please note: Course of study may be completed earlier than indicated.

 |Upon successful completion of this course, students will be able to: